jetstream-cloud/js2docs/docs/general/instancemgt.md

 ### Resize

-**Note: this feature is not implemented in all interfaces yet.
-Presently, you can resize using Horizon or the CLI.**

 Resizing allows you to choose a different flavor for your instance.
 When you resize, your instance will shut down and then restart with the new flavor (so please save any work in progress first).
+You can now resize using Exosphere, Horizon, or the CLI.

 Consider resizing if you find yourself in one of these situations: